The Secret To Finding Pocket Listings: Never Miss A Great Off-Market Property

 Or maybe your agent just has a good rep. “If listing agents perceive a fellow agent as being professional and easy to work with, they are more likely to share a private or ‘coming soon’ listing because they know you will not waste their time,” says Paul G. Lykins, broker associate with True Floridian Realty in Delray Beach, Florida.

 Another tactic that agents will use to help their buyers is reaching out to homeowners directly, even if they haven’t indicated a desire to move.
 “Perhaps they have never considered selling or have only half-considered the idea but may be open to entertaining an offer,” Harris says.
+In this way, a knowledgeable and persuasive agent can create a brand-new pocket listing, just for you.
 Of course, a determined would-be buyer can “door-knock” themselves, but it’s often better received coming from an agent.

 Keep An Ear To The Ground And Ask Around